m8T8HgftXFgY/katacoda-scenarios/deployments/step2.md

-## Task : Troubleshoot a Pod
+## Task : Rolling Out the Deployment

-You should see **nginx** pod created in the current namespace.
+You should see **nginx-deployment** deployment created in the current namespace.
-However it fails to launch.
-Find out why its not running and fix it.

-You shall find the  manifest for pod in current dir at  `nginx-pod.yaml`.

-Note: If you do not see **nginx** pod running apply the manifest above to have it creatd.
+* Check Deployment rollout status.

+* Update the nginx Pods of **nginx-deployment** deployment to use the nginx:1.16.1 image instead of the nginx:1.14.2 image.

+* Check the rollout history of **nginx-deployment** deployment.

+* Rollback to the previous revision of **nginx-deployment** deployment